quochuyn/youtube_nlp_recommender/README.md

 If you're using docker to perform a local run, then you will need to create a `secrets.toml` file in the `./.streamlit` directory with the below code.

-For a cloud-based run with Streamlit Cloud, you'll need to paste your Amazon RDS database secrets within the app root at the time of deployment which is explained [here](https://docs.streamlit.io/library/advanced-features/secrets-management).
+For a cloud-based run with Streamlit Cloud, you'll need to paste your Amazon RDS database and Youtube API secrets within the app root at the time of deployment which is explained [here](https://docs.streamlit.io/library/advanced-features/secrets-management).

 ```
 [postgres]